 How accessible is Warden Hill Junior School?

-- There are two toilets for people with physical disabilities, both with a shower facility
+- There is one toilet for people with physical disabilities, including shower facilities, close to reception

 - Adaptations can be made for pupils who are visually or hearing impaired